 Cash is king.
 A company must have a positive cash flow to stay afloat.
 Particularly in an economic downturn, our clients struggle to maintain a positive cash flow when sales are down.
 Fortunately, there are several metrics that you can use to monitor and improve your cash flow.

-One of the conversations we’ve begun to hear lately is focused on which is better: DSO or CEI.
+One of the conversations we’ve begun to hear lately is focused on which is better: DSO vs CEI.

 Days Sales Outstanding (DSO)

 Days Sales Outstanding (DSO) is a useful formula to measure the average age of accounts receivable.
 As a management tool, it can be used to track and improve collections as well as motivate employee performance.